xthan/polyvore-dataset/README.md

 This dataset is also available on [Google Drive](https://drive.google.com/drive/folders/0B4Eo9mft9jwoVDNEWlhEbUNUSE0?resourcekey=0-vQg9TMSLKnmPCuuWwl5Ebw&usp=sharing).
 Original Images can also be downloaded: [polyvore-images.tar.gz](https://drive.google.com/file/d/0B4Eo9mft9jwoNm5WR3ltVkJWX0k/view?usp=sharing&resourcekey=0-U-30d1POF7IlnAE5bzOzPA).

+**A clean version of this dataset can be found:** [**Cleaned Maryland**](https://github.com/AemikaChow/AiDLab-fAshIon-Data/blob/main/Datasets/cleaned-maryland.md.)

+You may be interested in a new dataset [A100 dataset](https://github.com/AemikaChow/AiDLab-fAshIon-Data/blob/main/Datasets/A100.md), which measures the aesthetic ability of an AI model.

 ### Contact
 Author: Xintong Han